Dollaride - a mobility company for communities underserved by public transit.

 Because Dollaride’s app can predict and quantify passenger demand in any neighborhood, Winston can use the app to uncover exactly when it’ll be lucrative to open additional routes in new territories.
 By de-risking these decisions to expand, Winston can grow his small business by meeting the transit needs of more people in Brooklyn.

 5a.
 Too many people in the U.S. have unmet needs for financial products and services.
 How is your work reaching a population(s) that is currently underserved?
 If it is not reaching an underserved population yet, how might it in the near future?

-Dollaride's platform supports the needs of small business owners & commercial drivers, who currently deliver micro-transit service in the Bronx, Brooklyn, and Queens, NY.
-Uncoincidentally, in the low income areas are where we have significant transit deserts in which est. 700K New Yorkers reside.
+Dollaride's platform supports the needs of local SMBs & commercial drivers, who currently deliver micro-transit service in the Bronx, Brooklyn, and Queens, NY.
+Uncoincidentally, in the low-income areas, are where we have severe transit deserts in which 700K New Yorkers reside.

 5b.
 Please specify if the population you are reaching is underserved due to any of the following characteristics:

 age - elder

 6. Marketplace: Who else is addressing the same problem?
 How does the proposed project differ from these approaches?